Why Study Here?

 Over 97 percent of our business graduates in the last decade have been placed in careers or graduate schools within twelve months of graduation.
 Although the purpose of a college education is more than just preparing for a career, it is helpful to know that jobs await graduates with business skills and training.

 Real-world projects are required throughout our curriculum.
-Students complete substantial projects with real businesses, which gives students hands-on experience to put on their resumes.
+Students complete substantial projects providing hands-on experience, which looks great on their resumes.
 Some examples:

-• Marketing students develop marketing surveys and plans for small businesses and not-for-profit organizations.
+- Marketing students develop marketing surveys and plans.

-• Advertising students prepare ad campaigns for local organizations, including graphic design and production.
+- Advertising students prepare ad campaigns, including graphic design and production.

 In our evening guest lecture series, we invite prominent business and community leaders to share their stories and expertise and to provide advice one-on-one with students.
-We have heard from leaders at Boeing, Twitter, Microsoft, The Economist magazine, the U.S. Federal Reserve, CPA firms, political parties, nonprofit organizations, banks, newspapers, investment firms, consulting firms, entrepreneurial firms, state & local governments, and law firms.
+We have heard from leaders at Boeing, Amazon, Starbucks, Twitter, Microsoft, Google, Disney, Chase Bank, USB, the U.S. Federal Reserve, PwC, EY, KPMG, and other organizations, such as regional CPA firms, political parties, nonprofit organizations, banks, newspapers, investment firms, consulting firms, entrepreneurial firms, state & local governments, and law firms.
 Business students participate in the colloquium series each quarter in residence, freshman through senior years.

 See who we’ve invited on campus for this series in the past.

 Completing an internship is an excellent way to strengthen a resume, gain valuable practical training, and confirm a career interest (and it often leads to a full-time position).
 For these reasons, all WWU business students complete an internship.
-The vast majority of interns not only get paid well for their work, but they also earn academic credit.
-The average evaluation score by intern supervisors is 4.7 / 5.0, which indicates that employers highly value the contributions of our students.
-Internships are available in accounting, finance, management, marketing, law, and general business operations at a variety of organizations, including Fortune 500 corporations, local small businesses, hospitals, federal and state governments, and nonprofit organizations.
+Not only do most interns get paid well for their work, but they also can earn academic credit.
+The average evaluation score by intern supervisors is 4.8 / 5.0, which indicates that employers highly value the contributions of our students.
+Internships are available in accounting, finance, information systems, management, marketing, law, and general business operations at a variety of organizations, including Fortune 500 corporations, local small businesses, hospitals, federal and state governments, and nonprofit organizations.
 For many years, our students have served as legislative interns at the state capitol in Olympia and in the nation's capitol in Washington D.C.

 The WWU Student Development Center can help you land your dream internship.

-Student teams, with majors ranging from business to product design to engineering, compete in an entrepreneurial contest to see who has the best ideas.
-The winners get some serious prize money.
+Student teams, with majors ranging from business to product design to engineering, compete in an entrepreneurial "Shark-Tank" like contest to see who has the best ideas.
+The winners of the annual U-Pitch Competition get over $10,000 of prize money.

 In addition to university accreditation by NWCCU and AAA, WWU has special business program accreditation by the Accreditation Council of Business Schools & Programs (ACBSP) to offer the Bachelor of Business Administration (BBA) degree and Bachelor of Arts and Bachelor of Science degrees (Majors in Business Administration).
 ACBSP is a recognized international leader in mission-based accreditation with a focus on teaching excellence.
 In 1997, we were the first business program in the denomination to obtain special business accreditation.
 In a nutshell, accreditation means that: